Zondax/namadexer/docs/05-development.md

     command: ["/bin/bash", "-c", "/usr/local/bin/server"]
 ```

 The `Settings.toml` contains the required configuration data to connect to the Namada node and to the database.
-We also need the `checksums.json` file from the Namada node.
-It maps the hash code to the transaction type and is needed for deseriliazing transactions in the indexer and in the server.
+We also need the `checksums.json` file from the Namada node but only for the indexer.
+It maps the hash code to the transaction type and is needed for deseriliazing transactions in the indexer.

 Launch the containers:
 ```